Post Graduate Programme for Executives for Visionary Leadership in Manufacturing: Selection process

-The institute also welcomes GMAT scores to substantiate academic credence.
+The institute also welcomes GMAT scores to substantiate academic credentials.

 Course structure and content

-The program unfolds in 8 terms through more than 1030 classroom contact hours, spread across 3 campuses during the 12-month period.
+The program unfolds in 8 terms through more than 1170 classroom contact hours, spread across 3 campuses during the 12-month period.
 It starts with an “Icebreaking session and Breakthrough Management” in IIM-Calcutta with a thrust on the "Big Picture" perspective.
-The primary focus lies on how to build a strategy based on core competencies and then to integrate an organization to execute this strategy and achieve the desired outcome.
+The primary focus lies on how to build a strategy based on core competencies and then to integrate the organization to execute this strategy and achieve the desired outcome.

-The next two terms impart management knowledge in diverse areas ranging from Business Strategy, Marketing, Finance, Operations, People Management and Global Business scenario.
-Various modules on Supply Chain Management, Customer-centric approach, Lean methodologies, New Product Design & Development, SAP ERP, ISO 9001: Auditor training and some high-end technology related courses like Advanced Materials, Robotics, Ergonomics are being taught in IIT-Kanpur and IIT-Madras campuses.
+The next two terms impart management knowledge in diverse areas ranging from Business Strategy, Marketing, Finance, Operations, People Management, and the Global Business scenario.
+Various modules on Supply Chain Management, Customer-centric approach, Lean methodologies, New Product Design & Development, SAP ERP, ISO 9001: Auditor training, and some high-end technology-related courses like Advanced Materials, Robotics, Ergonomics are being taught in IIT-Kanpur and IIT-Madras campuses.

 The final term at IIM-Calcutta puts special emphasis on Leadership and Change Management with a key focus on building an Entrepreneurial and Innovative culture.
-The terms also stress on the needs and nuances of Ethics and Ethical behavior for today's managers who compete in a rapidly globalizing world.
+The terms also stress the needs and nuances of Ethics and Ethical behavior for today's managers who compete in a rapidly globalizing world.

 Learning methods

-The program's learning methods are an assortment of regular class discussions, case studies, group work, live presentations and action-learning opportunities like management games and short consultancy assignments.
+The program's learning methods are an assortment of regular class discussions, case studies, group work, live presentations, and action-learning opportunities like management games and short consultancy assignments.
 A significant proportion of the program is undertaken in teams to further enhance the dynamic learning experience.

 Japan East Asia Network of Exchange for Students and Youths

-“Japan East Asia Network of Exchange for Students and Youths“ aka JENESYS, a multimillion-dollar initiative by the Japanese Government, was created to promote solidarity among the young generation of Asian countries.
+“Japan East Asia Network of Exchange for Students and Youths, “ aka JENESYS, a multimillion-dollar initiative by the Japanese Government, was created to promote solidarity among the young generation of Asian countries.
 This unique opportunity to spend 10 days and experience the social life of Japan brings the students closer to the Japanese culture.
 They experience both urban and rural life and participate in various traditional activities like tea ceremonies, ikebana, and shamisen concerts.
 The journey also includes a two-day Home Stay with a Japanese family in one of the many prefectures.

 Tsunami restoration work

-Parts of Japan saw the devastating effects of tsunami in 2011.
+Parts of Japan saw the devastating effects of the tsunami in 2011.
 Rikuzentakata was reported to have been "wiped off the map" by the tsunami following the Tohoku earthquake.
 The town's tsunami shelters were designed for a wave of three to four meters in height, but the tsunami of March 2011 created a wave 13 meters high which inundated the designated safe locations.
 Although the town was well prepared for earthquakes and tsunamis and had a 6.5 m seawall, it was not enough, and more than 80% of 8,000 houses were swept away.
-Through the JENESYS program the VLM students had the opportunity to visit the site at Rikuzentakata, where they supported the tsunami restoration work.
+Through the JENESYS program, the VLM students had the opportunity to visit the site at Rikuzentakata, where they supported the tsunami restoration work.